2018 Course Offerings

 This course explores some of the major issues surrounding the administration of criminal justice in England and the United States.
 The course focuses on generic questions and deals with broad principles and general problems in an effort to get students thinking about how law works as a means of social control.
 It takes a socio-legal view, focusing on the key institutions of the criminal justice system in both countries.
 The course will be taught by Keith Hawkins, professor emeritus of law and society at the University of Oxford.

 This course introduces the institutional and constitutional framework of the European law in its political, economic, and international context.
 It also examines the economic objectives of the European Union, the role of law in achieving those objectives, and the feasibility of law-based market integration.
 The course will be taught by Whelan.

-Comparative Election Law (2 semester hours)
+Comparative Dispute Resolution (2 semester hours)

 The academic program has been approved by the American Bar Association’s Section of Legal Education and Admissions to the Bar, and credit is awarded by The Ohio State University Moritz College of Law.

 In addition to the regularly scheduled classes, the program features at least six lectures by prominent scholars in their respective fields.
 Topics of past lectures have included “Tony Blair’s Domestic Policy Triumphs 1997-2007,” “From Blair to Brown: British Foreign Policy in Flux,” and “The Conservative Challenge: The Politics of David Cameron.”
 Cost is included in program tuition.

 The program also includes numerous educational and cultural side trips.
 Students typically will visit courts in London (including the Old Bailey), the English Inns of Court, and the Houses of Parliament.
 Trips also will be scheduled to the Royal Shakespeare Theatre in Stratford-upon-Avon, Windsor Castle, and Runnymede.
 Cost is included in program tuition.